 Daily Words of God | "The Vision of God's Work (3)" | Excerpt 43

-When Jesus came to do His work, it was under the direction of the Holy Spirit; He did as the Holy Spirit wanted, and not according to the Old Testament Age of Law or according to the work of Jehovah.
+When Jesus came to do His work, it was under the direction of; He did as the Holy Spirit wanted, and not according to the Old Testament Age of Law or according to the work of Jehovah.
 Although the work that Jesus came to do was not to abide by the laws of Jehovah or the commandments of Jehovah, Their source was one and the same.
 The work that Jesus did represented the name of Jesus, and it represented the Age of Grace; as for the work done by Jehovah, it represented Jehovah, and it represented the Age of Law.
 Their work was the work of one Spirit in two different ages.
 The work that Jesus did could only represent the Age of Grace, and the work that Jehovah did could only represent the Old Testament Age of Law.
 Jehovah only guided the people of Israel and of Egypt, and of all the nations beyond Israel.
 The work of Jesus in the New Testament Age of Grace was the work of God under the name of Jesus as He guided the age.
 If you say that the work of Jesus was based upon that of Jehovah, that He did not initiate any new work, and that all He did was according to the words of Jehovah, according to the work of Jehovah and the prophecies of Isaiah, then Jesus would not be God become flesh.
 If He had conducted His work in this way, He would have been an apostle or a worker of the Age of Law.
 If it is as you say, then Jesus could not have launched an age, nor could He have done any other work.
 In the same way, the Holy Spirit must principally do His work through Jehovah, and except through Jehovah the Holy Spirit could not have done any new work.
 It is wrong for man to understand the work of Jesus in this way.
 If man believes that the work done by Jesus was done according to the words of Jehovah and the prophecies of Isaiah, then was Jesus God incarnate, or was He one of the prophets?
 According to this view, there would be no Age of Grace, and Jesus would not be the incarnation of God, for the work that He did could not represent the Age of Grace and could only represent the Old Testament Age of Law.
 There could only be a new age when Jesus came to do new work, to launch a new age, to break through the work previously done in Israel, and to conduct His work not in accordance with the work done by Jehovah in Israel, or with His old rules, or in conformity to any regulations, but rather to do the new work that He should do.
 God Himself comes to launch the age, and God Himself comes to bring the age to an end.
 Man is incapable of doing the work of beginning the age and concluding the age.
 If Jesus did not bring the work of Jehovah to an end after He came, then that would be proof that He was merely a man and incapable of representing God.
 Precisely because Jesus came and concluded the work of Jehovah, continued the work of Jehovah and, moreover, carried out His own work, a new work, it proves that this was a new age, and that Jesus was God Himself.
 They did two distinctly different stages of work.
 One stage was carried out in the temple, and the other was conducted outside of the temple.
 One stage was to lead the life of man according to the law, and the other was to offer up a sin offering.
 These two stages of work were markedly different; this divides the new age from the old, and it is absolutely correct to say that they are two different ages.
 The location of Their work was different, and the content of Their work was different, and the objective of Their work was different.
 As such, they can be divided into two ages: the New and the Old Testaments, which is to say, the new and the old ages.
 When Jesus came He did not go into the temple, which proves that the age of Jehovah had ended.
 He did not enter the temple because the work of Jehovah in the temple had finished, and did not need to be done again, and to do it again would be to repeat it.
 Only by leaving the temple, beginning a new work and launching a new path outside of the temple, was He able to bring God’s work to its zenith.
 If He had not gone out of the temple to do His work, the work of God would have stagnated upon the foundations of the temple, and there would never have been any new changes.
 And so, when Jesus came, He did not enter the temple, and did not do His work in the temple.
 He did His work outside of the temple, and, leading the disciples, went about His work freely.
 God’s departure from the temple to do His work meant that God had a new plan.
 His work was to be conducted outside of the temple, and it was to be new work that was unconstrained in the manner of its implementation.
 As soon as Jesus arrived, He brought the work of Jehovah during the age of the Old Testament to an end.
 Although They were called by two different names, it was the same Spirit that accomplished both stages of work, and the work that was done was continuous.
 As the name was different, and the content of the work was different, the age was different.
 When Jehovah came, that was the age of Jehovah, and when Jesus came, that was the age of Jesus.
 And so, with each coming, God is called by one name, He represents one age, and He launches a new path; and on each new path, He assumes a new name, which shows that God is always new and never old, and that His work never ceases to progress in a forward direction.
 History is always moving forward, and the work of God is always moving forward.
 For His six-thousand-year management plan to reach its end, it must keep progressing in a forward direction.
 Each day He must do new work, each year He must do new work; He must launch new paths, launch new eras, begin new and greater work, and along with these, bring new names and new work.